rustwasm/twiggy/README.md

 ### Dominators and Retained Size

-A function *F* might not be very large.
-But it might call functions *G* and *H*, both of which are huge.
-And they are *only* called by *F*, so if *F* were removed, then *G* and *H* would both become dead code and get removed as well.
-Therefore, *F*'s "real" size is huge, even though it doesn't look like it on paper.
+Imagine the `pow` function itself might is not very large.
+But it calls functions `soft` and `fluffy`, both of which are **huge**.
+And they are both *only* called by `pow`, so if `pow` were removed, then `soft` and `fluffy` would both become dead code and get removed as well.
+Therefore, `pow`'s "real" size is huge, even though it doesn't look like it at a glance.
 The *dominator* relationship gives us a way to reason about the *retained size* of a function.

 In a graph that is rooted at vertex *R*, vertex *A* is said to [*dominate*][dominators] vertex *B* if every path in the graph from *R* to *B*